openwallet-foundation/credo-ts/docs/getting-started/overview.md

 ## Event handlers

-A call back methods passed to the agent event handler to be called on different events such as
+A callback method passed to the agent event handler to be called on different events such as
 - Message received from other agent
 - A recent connection with other agent has changed state
 - A credential received or has a state changed